 Frequently Asked Questions

-Q. How long does it take?
+Q: How long does the pardon process take?

-Q. How many people get pardons?
+Q: How many people get pardons?

 It is not known what percentage of pardon applications are granted, but some statistics are available on the Board of Pardons website.

-Q. My pardon was granted!
+Q: My pardon was granted!
 Now what?

-Q. Can PLSE help with my Pardon?
+Q: Can PLSE help with my Pardon?